Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

-By \tref{Lemma}{lem:prodheq}, $\alpha_\bullet$ and $\alpha_{\bm{Q}}$ induce isomorphisms in homology, so by the five lemma applied to the long exact sequence associated to the cofibre sequence, we obtain that also $q_K$ is a homology equivalence. \end{proof}
+where $L$ ranges in $N[K]$.
+By \iref{Lemma}{lem:prodheq}, $\alpha_0$ and $\alpha_{\bm{Q}}$ induce isomorphisms in homology, so by the 5-lemma applied to the long exact sequence associated to the cofibre sequence, we obtain that also $q_K$ is a homology equivalence. \end{proof}